linrunner/tlp-doc/faq/powertop.rst

 `Security → IO Port Access` and change Ultrabay access to `disabled`.
 Saves approx. 0.4 W.

-.. rubric:: Message 'Wifi powersave'
+.. rubric:: Message *"Wifi powersave"*

 For some Wi-Fi cards – for instance the Intel 3945abg – the Linux kernel does not support Wi-Fi power saving.

-.. rubric:: Message 'USB autosuspend'
+.. rubric:: Message *"USB autosuspend"*

 TLP's default configuration intentionally exempts input devices like mice and keyboards as well as scanners handled by `libsane`.
 To enforce autosuspend